merrickli/merrickli.github.io/_pages/about.md

   - /about.html
 ---

 I'm a financial econometrician in the [Department of Economics](https://www.econ.cuhk.edu.hk/en/home/) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html).
+My research centers on intraday financial data, developing volatility estimators, designing liquidity measures, and examining their connections to asset pricing and macroeconomics.